puppeteer/puppeteer/docs/api.md

 ### class: ExecutionContext

-The class represents a context for javascript execution.
-Examples of javascript contexts are:
+The class represents a context for JavaScript execution.
+Examples of JavaScript contexts are:
-- each frame has a separate execution context
+- each [frame](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) has a separate execution context
-- all kind of workers have their own contexts
+- all kind of [workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) have their own contexts

 #### executionContext.evaluate(pageFunction, ...args)
 - `pageFunction` <[function]|[string]> Function to be evaluated in browser context